tabman83/netplanning-material-client/README.md

 # Build the Windows production package
 - Run `cordova build windows --release` to build the cordova app for production
+- Find the package in the folder `platforms/windows/AppPackages`

 # Build the iOS production package
 - Run `cordova build ios --release` to build the cordova app for production